All official European Union website addresses are in the europa.eu domain.

 Nutrients such as nitrogen and phosphorus, not absorbed by plants, are lost and become pollutants when present in excessive amounts.
 This includes high levels of nitrate (NO3) in groundwater, which poses a threat to the environment and human health.

 Reducing high levels of nitrate in groundwater has been a target of EU policy since the adoption of the Nitrates Directive.
-Mineral fertilisers and livestock manure are the main sources of nitrate concentrations in EU groundwaters.
-An estimated 80% of the nitrogen discharge to the aquatic environment stems from agriculture and large amounts of nutrients lost to surface- and groundwaters extends to the sea.
-Around 30% of surface water and 80% of marine waters monitored under the Nitrates Directive have been assessed as eutrophic.
+Mineral fertilisers and manure are main sources of nitrate concentrations in EU groundwaters and an estimated 80% of the nitrogen discharge to the EU aquatic environment stems from agriculture.
+A large part of nutrients lost to surface- and groundwaters reaches the sea.
+Around 30% of surface water and 80% of marine waters monitored under the Nitrates Directive are eutrophic.

 Several directives address nitrogen losses to the environment .
-The Groundwater Directive and the Drinking Water Directive set the maximum allowable concentration for nitrate at 50mgNO3/l in order to protect human health and water resources.
+The Groundwater Directive and Drinking Water Directive set the maximum allowable concentration for nitrate at 50mgNO3/l in order to protect human health and the environment.

-The Zero Pollution Action Plan, Biodiversity Strategy, and Farm to Fork Strategy are initiatives of the European Green Deal.
-The Deal aims for the EU to reduce nutrient losses to the environment by 50%, by 2030.
+The Zero Pollution Action Plan, Biodiversity strategy and Farm to Fork strategy are initiatives of the European Green Deal, which aims to reduce nutrient losses to the environment by 50% in the EU, by 2030.
 The reduction could lower groundwater nitrate concentrations and decrease the number of monitoring stations with nitrate concentrations above 50mg/l, compared to the reference period 2012-2015.

-Despite legislation addressing nutrient pollution, the average nitrate (NO3) concentration in EU groundwaters monitored did not change significantly from 2000 to 2022, oscillating around 21mgNO3/l.
-Additionally, the Nitrates Directive reporting data over the period 2016-2019 shows 14.1% of groundwater monitoring stations exceeded the maximum allowable concentration of 50mgNO3/l.
+Despite legislation addressing nutrient pollution, the average nitrate (NO3) concentration in monitored EU groundwaters did not change significantly from 2007 to 2023, decreasing from 19.3 to 18.1mgNO3/l but with a large variability as shown by the confidence interval in Figure 1.
+The Nitrates Directive reporting data over the period 2016-2019 shows 14.1% of groundwater monitoring stations exceeded the maximum allowable concentration of 50mgNO3/l.
 This is slightly higher than the observed 13.2% from the reporting period of 2012-2015.

 An analysis from the Joint Research Centre modelled impacts in a high ambition scenario of improvements in domestic wastewater treatment and reduction of nutrient emissions to air.
-It used measures under the CAP 2023-2027 needed to achieve the Biodiversity and Farm to Fork strategy targets.
-The measures, where CAP measures are relevant for groundwater, could in combination, reduce the nutrient load in European seas by 30% for nitrogen and 20% for phosphorus by 2030.
-While these potential reductions would be substantial, they are still below the target of 50% reduction overall in nutrient losses.
+It used measures under the CAP 2023-2027, needed to achieve the Biodiversity and Farm to Fork strategy targets.
+The measures, where CAP measures are relevant for groundwater, could together reduce the nutrient load in European seas by 30% for nitrogen and 20% for phosphorus by 2030.
+While these potential reductions would be substantial, they still fall below the target of 50% reduction overall in nutrient losses.

 Figure 2.
 Nitrate in Groundwater - Nitrates Directive reporting period 7 (2016-2019)